Author: Tanya

 [collapse]

 Now.
 The ace rep. It’s interesting to see how other people do it.
 This makes this book the second one I’ve seen and this one treats it very differently than the last one I read.
 Nancy knows going in and the first conversation where it’s brought up feels very unnatural.
 It’s smoother in the rest of the book, but that first conversation with Sumi feels really awkward, kind of like it was put in there purely so that they could get the word in there, and some of the other mentions feel a bit off.
-For a book with almost no mentions of people being in relationships, Nancy brings up sex in her internal monologue more often than feels natural in order to reinforce that she’s ace.1
+For a book with almost no mentions of people being in relationships, Nancy brings up sex in her internal monologue more often than feels natural in order to reinforce that she’s ace. ((But not aromantic.
+The book makes it very clear that she’s fallen in love.))

 I feel like the trans rep might have been done better with Kade, but I can’t really say definitively on that front.